Some links in this post may be affiliate links

 Therefore it is very important to provide houseplants with the correct light amount and intensity to ensure that they are growing and remain healthy.

-If you fail to provide adequate light, your houseplants will grow slowly, become stunted and can even die.
+If you fail to provide adequate light, the plants will grow leggy with elongated weak stems, wide spaces between the leaf nodes and undersized pale leaves, a phenomenon referred to as, 'etiolatation'.
+Such plants will grow slowly, become stunted and can even die.

-To provide the correct lighting for your houseplants requires that you consider the two aspects of lighting which control growth of plants.
+To provide the correct lighting for your indoor plants requires that you consider the two aspects of lighting which control growth of plants.

 These aspects of lighting are the duration and the intensity of light.
 We have discussed herebelow, how light affects growth of plants.
-Continue to read.
+Keep reading.

 If there is less light, there is reduced food production which results in poor growth and stunting of the plant.

-The intensity requirement varies enormously from houseplant to houseplant.
-Some houseplants prefer a sunny windowsill, others light shade, others can tolerate direct sunshine while others relish direct sunshine.
-Check out this guide on how to select houseplants based on light intensity.
+The intensity requirement varies enormously from plant to plant.
+Some plants prefer a sunny windowsill, others light shade, others can tolerate direct sunshine while others relish direct sunshine.

-If a houseplant is receiving too little light, it will exhibit the following signs.
+If an indoor plant is receiving too little light, it will exhibit the following signs.

-If your plants are showing the signs above, move the plants to a brighter spot or buy Grow Lights to save them from death.
+If your plants are showing the signs above, move the plants to a brighter spot or invest in a grow light to save them from imminent death.
+Check out these full spectrum grow lights on Amazon.

-If a houseplant is receiving too much light, it will exhibit the following signs.
+A houseplant that is receiving too much light will exhibit the following signs.

 If your plants are exhibiting the signs above, move them to a more shaded spot to prevent them from deteriorating further or even dying.

-This is an area with as much light as possible.
-Such a spot is ideal for houseplants that can withstand scorching conditions like Desert Cacti, Snake Plant, Bougainvillea, Hibiscus, Gerbera Daisy, Jasmine and ZZ Plant among others.
+This is an area with as much light as possible or very bright light with direct sunlight.
+Such a spot is ideal for plants that can withstand scorching conditions like Desert Cacti, Bougainvillea, Hibiscus, Gerbera Daisy, Pink Jasmine, Snake Plant and ZZ Plant among others.

 These sunny spots include such areas as;

-This is a brightly-lit area with some sunlight falling on the leaves of the houseplants during the day.
+This is a brightly-lit area with some sunlight falling on the leaves of the plants during the day or what is referred to as bright light with some direct sunlight.

-This spot is perfect for many flowering houseplants and some sunloving foliage houseplants like Saintpaulia (African Violet), Cordyline terminalis (Ti Plant), Rubber Plants (Ficus elastica), Codiaeum (Crotons) among others.
+This spot is perfect for many flowering houseplants and some sunloving foliage plants like Saintpaulia (African Violet), Cordyline terminalis (Ti Plant), Rubber Plants (Ficus elastica), Codiaeum (Crotons) among others.

 These brightly lit spots with some direct sunshine include such areas as;

 This is an area close to but not in the zone lit by direct sunlight.
-Here there is no sunlight falling on the houseplants.
+Here there is no sunlight falling on the plants.
+This is what is usually referred to as bright, indirect light or bright, filtered light.

-Many houseplants like Monstera deliciosa, Spathiphyllum (Peace Lily), Spider Plant (Chlorophytum comosum), Schefflera actinophylla (Umbrella Tree), Dieffenbachias among others grow best when placed in this area.
+Many indoor plants like Monstera deliciosa, Spathiphyllum (Peace Lily), Spider Plant (Chlorophytum comosum), Schefflera actinophylla (Umbrella Tree), Dieffenbachia among others grow best when placed in this area.

 These brightly lit sunless spots include such areas as;

 This is a moderately lit area.
-Few flowering houseplants can flourish here but many foliage houseplants like Marantas, Dracaena marginata, Dracaena fragrans, Baby's Tears (Helxine), Pothos among others will grow happily.
+Few flowering indoor plants can flourish here but many foliage plants like Marantas, Dracaena marginata, Dracaena fragrans, Baby's Tears (Helxine), Pothos among others will grow happily.
 Most of the bright but sunless foliage houseplants can adapt to these conditions.

 These partially shaded (semi-shaded) spots include such areas as;